Committed literature: Scholarly contributions

 Saul Bellow provided an all-encompassing statement about the complexity of committed literature as a genre, stating the difficulty of defining the “moral novelist or...commitment...”
 (Bellow, 1963 as cited in Gasiorek, & James, 2012).
 Like this line of questioning, many other scholars expressed their own understandings beyond the singular perception od Sartre.
 Phillips warns against the assumption of overly aggressive assertion of political commitment and instead advocates for the power of literary commitment being “whispered” (Phillips, as cited in Gasiorek, & James, 2012).
 A later understanding is Bentley's exploration of the notion that commitment may not hold meaning for individual authors, rather the concept is difficult to define with newer crossing identities, issues and literary focuses (Bentley, 2005 as cited in Gasiorek, & James, 2012).
 Additionally, committed literature and the literary action it conjures is, according to Barthes, a transformation of the intangible concept to meaning, an exemplar metaphor stated like how you would turn “...memory into a useful act...”(Barthes, 168 as cited in Just 2013).

-Jacques Ranciere also provided additional understanding to what constituted as committed literature, defining it as a different relationship and sense of being between words, world's communities and people.
-He also stated it as being in the ‘spirit of analysis and scepticism’ a spirit that mad words aiding the rational needs of equality population management.
+Jacques Rancière also provided additional understanding to what constituted as committed literature, defining it as a different relationship and sense of being between words, world's communities and people.
+He also stated it as being in the ‘spirit of analysis and scepticism’ a spirit that made words aiding the rational needs of equality population management.

 Committed Literature as a primarily political writing style has been subject to much criticism.
-Among these is the writings of Camus.
+Among these is the writings of Albert Camus.
 He has been known as criticising Sartre's philosophy of Committed Literature to be that of self-righteousness and blind activism without regard for reality, instead, he focuses on abstract history (Just, 2013).
 Camus continued this stance in his Nobel Peace Prize speech where he emphasised the importance of the writer's understanding rather than imposing judgement (Just, 2013).
 Similarly, Blanchot argues for the writer to be uninvolved with politics because their understanding is disillusioned and that the role of the composer should be more powerless (Just, 2013).

 James Engell sparks criticism in favour of committed literature stating that self absorbed literary and cultural criticism leading to solipsism and diminishing the power of language to be politically motivated with the ability to make cultural change (Womersley, 2001).
 He argues for the wrongness of literature being isolated from public life even though he in the same strain believes political commitment to be inevitably and inextricably linked to politics.
 Engell advocates for revitalising literature by forming a deeper more meaningful connection with political and cultural values His work The Committed Word outlines 'models of engagement' that intend to instruct the reader on ways to change and form a changed present (Womersley, 2001).
 He takes this stance as a reflection of a belief that 'the difficult problems facing society most fully disclose themselves and are successfully resolved, or not, through language" and that liberty itself is bound to language (Womersley, 2001).